The Latest WUN Headlines + A Look at What's Up on Tuesday

 Via the National Weather Service.

-Tuesday: Sunny, with a high near 83.
-Northwest wind around 9 mph, becoming west in the afternoon.
+Tuesday: Sunny, with a high near 79.
+North wind around 8 mph, becoming southeast in the afternoon.

-Tuesday Night: Partly cloudy, with a low around 68.
-Southwest wind 9 to 11 mph.
+Tuesday Night: Partly cloudy, with a low around 62.
+South wind around 5 mph becoming light and variable in the evening.

 Marine